-Description of the Innovative ActivityBlue Cross Blue Shield of Michigan and Blue Care Network provide financial incentives and support to 18 regional collaborations (known as Collaborative Quality Initiatives or CQIs) among hospitals and physicians in common, high-cost areas with wide variations in practice patterns.
-To stimulate provider participation and support the ongoing effectiveness of the collaboratives, the insurer pays financial incentives based on performance, finances key pieces of infrastructure, and compensates hospitals for the costs of data collection.
-Each CQI utilizes expertise that is housed in the form of a coordinating center, which takes ownership over several key activities with CQI participants, including data collection and analysis through a clinical database or registry, distribution and development of comparative performance reports, identification of best practices and qualitywide improvement goals, and convening collaborativewide regular meetings with CQI participants to review data and identify and share best practices.
+Description of the Innovative ActivityBlue Cross Blue Shield of Michigan (BCBSM) and Blue Care Network (BCN) (its sister health maintenance organization) sponsor 20 provider-led regional statewide collaborations, known as Collaborative Quality Initiatives (CQIs), designed to promote quality improvement throughout the Michigan physician and hospital community.
+To stimulate provider participation and support the ongoing effectiveness of the collaboratives, BCBSM/BCN pays financial incentives based on performance, finances key pieces of infrastructure, and compensates hospitals for the costs of data collection.
+Each CQI utilizes expertise that is housed in the form of a coordinating center, which takes ownership over several key activities with CQI participants, including data collection and analysis through a clinical database or registry, distribution and development of comparative performance reports, identification of best practices and qualitywide improvement goals, and convening collaborativewide regular meetings with CQI participants to review data and share best practices.
 Key program elements are outlined below:

 - Insurer-funded incentives and infrastructure: BCBSM/BCN provides financial incentives and funding for infrastructure to support the formation and ongoing success of each CQI, as outlined below:

-- Coordinating centers: Blue Cross provides funding for a dedicated coordinating center for each CQI.
-Centers are typically housed by local health care institutions, with a majority administered by the University of Michigan Health System, with one center hosted at William Beaumont Health System and another will be housed at the Henry Ford Health System in September 2013 (updated June 2013).
+- Coordinating centers: BCBSM/BCN provides funding for a dedicated coordinating center for each CQI.
+Coordinating centers are typically housed by local health care institutions, with a majority administered by the University of Michigan Health System; one center is hosted at William Beaumont Health System and another will be housed at the Henry Ford Health System in September 2013 (updated June 2013).
 The coordinating centers are administered by the CQI program director, a clinical champion with expertise in the clinical focus area and a program manager with a background in running quality improvement programs.
 The program director oversees the activities of the CQI.
-(See the Planning and Development Process section for more details on the clinical champion, and see the sub-bullets under "provider-led quality improvement activities" for more details on coordinating center activities.)
+(See the Planning and Development Process section for more details on the program director, and see the sub-bullets under "Provider-led quality improvement activities" for more details on coordinating center activities.)